Heather Stone Fletcher

 - Advises governmental and church plan clients regarding their unique obligations under the Internal Revenue Code and ERISA.

 - Drafts employment agreements.

-- Board Member, American Society of Pension Professional and Actuaries (ASPPA) Benefits Council of Western Pennsylvania
+- Board Member, American Society of Pension Professionals and Actuaries (ASPPA) Benefits Council of Western Pennsylvania

 - Allegheny City Center Association